Arcath/alaycock.co.uk-jekyll/_posts/2024-06-03-back-to-jekyll.md

 ## GitHub Actions

 With GitHub Actions (not exctly new), I can build the site then publish it through GitHub pages.
 This is much more powerful than GitHub pages by itself.
-I've made my own plugin tags which would not be possible
+I've made my own plugin tags which would not be possible if I was just using pages to build the site.

+I'm happy with the site now, which I haven't been for a while.
+Certainly the last incarnation that had its posts off in a 3rd party API.